drug-design/course/docs/chapters/ligand-based-approaches.md

 ![](https://media.drugdesign.org/course/ligand-based-approaches/3_10_0_1.png){: loading=lazy }
 ### Homologation of Alkyl Chains: Principle

-The progressive increase in the number of carbon atoms in a chain progressively increases the lipophilic character of the molecule and changes the partition coefficient.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/homologation-alkyl-chains-principle-b97ab1b1'><i class='fa fa-play' aria-hidden='true'></i></button>The progressive increase in the number of carbon atoms in a chain progressively increases the lipophilic character of the molecule and changes the partition coefficient.
 This can affect the absorption, distribution, metabolism or excretion properties of the molecule.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/homo.gif){: loading=lazy }